 - Patch early and regularly – Malware that doesn’t come in via document macros often relies on security bugs in popular applications, including Office, your browser, Flash and more.
 The sooner you patch, the fewer open holes remain for the cyber criminals to exploit.

-What to do if you get the Locky Virus
+What can I do if I get the Locky Virus?